Are You Ready for Flu Season?

 Getting a flu shot is more important than ever.
 Although we don’t know how prevalent the flu will be this year, getting a flu shot, protects yourself and your fellow Razorbacks.

-The flu vaccine is also available off-campus at local pharmacies, clinics and the Washington County Health Unit.
+The flu vaccine is also available off-campus at local pharmacies and other clinics.

-Pat Walker Health Center offers the quadrivalent influenza (flu) vaccine injection, which is designed to protect against four different flu viruses, including two influenza A viruses and two influenza B viruses.
-The health center does not offer the flu vaccine in nasal mist form.
+The Allergy, Immunization and Travel (AIT) Clinic offers the trivalent influenza (flu) vaccine injection, which is designed to protect against three different flu viruses, including two influenza A viruses and one influenza B viruses.
+The AIT Clinic does not offer the flu vaccine in nasal mist form.

 The Centers for Disease Control & Prevention (CDC) recommends a yearly flu vaccine for everyone six months and older.